pixelastic/blog.pixelastic.com/app/_posts/2016-06-07-public-speaking.md

 ## Bonus number two

 We also had a nice discussion about face-to-face talks.
-For example when you're meeting with a customer and you want to explain why something he did is wrong and why your way is better.
-You want to convince him of your way.
+For example when you're meeting with customers and you want to explain why something they did is wrong and why your way is better.
+You want to convince them of your way.
 Here are a few things to keep in mind:

-- Never say to the other that he his wrong.
-His reasons are perfectly valid, knowing what he knows.
+- Never say to the others that they are wrong.
+Their reasons are perfectly valid, knowing what they know.
 - Being convinced of being right is not enough, you need to also be convincing.
 - No-one was ever convinced by an authoritative argument.
 You have to be reasonable, and nuanced.
 - Give facts, examples, evidences.
 - Avoid antagonism.
-You and him are working toward the same goal: using the best possible solution.
-Understand his issues, put yourself in his shoes.
+You and them are working toward the same goal: using the best possible solution.
+Understand their issues, put yourself in their shoes.
-- Say things clearly, do not make him think he may have not understood things clearly or that you are hiding something.
+- Say things clearly, do not make them think they may have not understood things clearly or that you are hiding something.

 [1]: http://www.octo.com/en
 [2]: https://fr.linkedin.com/in/marc-boujnah-81a38